-The homeopath demonstrates knowledge of the structure, purpose, and limitations of the various repertories and demonstrates competent use of a range of repertories in case analysis.
+The practitioner of homeopathy demonstrates knowledge of the structure, purpose, and limitations of the various repertories and demonstrates competent use of a range of repertories in case analysis.

-The demonstrates knowledge of ways of analyzing a case other than by repertorization.
+The practitioner of homeopathy demonstrates knowledge of ways of analyzing a case other than by repertorization.

+Educational Standards

 General areas of study: